cds-snc/design-gc-conception/.github/ISSUE_TEMPLATE/requirement_template.md

 - [ ] PM

 ### 📝 More info
-Add here any context, conversations, images, documents or links that could be useful to understand the work
+_Add here any context, conversations, images, documents or links that could be useful to understand the work_

-### 🚫Out of scope
+### 🚫 Out of scope
-If possible, describe items not considered part of this work
+_If possible, describe items not considered part of this work_